Excel Magic: How To Return A List Of Values Based On Criteria

 Using Functions to Return Values

 Excel offers several functions that can help you pull values based on specific criteria.
-Here, we'll look at some commonly used functions such as FILTER
+Here, we'll look at some commonly used functions such as FILTER, INDEX, and MATCH.

 Using the FILTER Function